yuriit-google/llvm_mini_toolchain/README.md

 * Linux x86_64 - Done
 * macOS - <i>In Progress</i>

-You could run hermetic builds by run
+You could run hermetic build with help of command

 `bazel build //tests/...`

-If project doesn't support cross-platform builds for specified platform, it will use host utilities and sysroot for running build.
+If project doesn't support cross-platform builds for specified platform, it will use host utilities and host sysroot for running such build.

 # Cross-platform builds
 Project supports cross-platform builds only on Linux x86_64 executor